 First, examine the ear to make sure it is not infected.
-Proceed only if it appears healthy.
+Proceed only if it looks healthy.

 Ideally, you should be able to pour the ear cleaning solution into your dog’s ear to flood it.
 It’s okay if it overflows.
-Your dog may shake her head so get rid of the excess, so make sure to do this in a place where you don’t mind spatters.
+Your dog may shake their head to get rid of the excess, so make sure to do this in a place where you don’t mind splatters.